 - Top filling with second pie crust.

-- Trim extra dough along edge.
+- Trim extra dough along the edge.

 - Pinch both crusts together to seal.
-Make 4 small cuts on top of crust to vent.
+Make 4 small cuts on top of the crust to vent.

 - Sprinkle lightly with cinnamon.